Reesverleur/Reesverleur.github.io/_posts/2023-06-14-Hungry-Hippotronics.md

 {% include youtube.html id="QQV3AZaJCNU" %}

-Finally, to communicate with the board, I wrote a class that used a standard communication protocol over UART to communicate with a Python program running on my laptop which could ping a classmates system to detect ball locations over the entire arena.
+Finally, to communicate with the board, I wrote a class that used a standard communication protocol over UART to communicate with a Python program running on my laptop which could ping a [classmates][nathanurl] system to detect ball locations over the entire arena.
 This system provided the thumbnail image for this project.

 A full [**code listing is available here**][code], and [**complete documentation can be found here**][docs]